stevezieglerva/www.nerdthoughts.net/_drafts/devopsdays-rdu-2019.md

 description: Take-aways from the conference
 ---

 I attended the 2019 DevOpsDays Raleigh and really enjoyed it.
 There were lots of great sessions.
 Here are my take-aways and highlights from my favorite talks.
-The live-stream video of talks is on the [](https://www.youtube.com/channel/UC4Xs0UbAdDaMRmStzhSsSag)
+The live-stream video of talks is on the [DevOpsDays Raleigh Y](https://www.youtube.com/channel/UC4Xs0UbAdDaMRmStzhSsSag)

 ## General Thoughts
 - Don't forget culture during your transformation
 - Don't focus on finding a *single* root cause for an incident.
 There's rarely a single event.
 - Lots of talk about the huge learning opportunities from failures.
-- PMs and VPs don't get much respect as these events. :)
+- VPs don't get much respect as these events.
+Lots of jokes at our expense. :)